Nuvotion-Visuals/Formation/README.md

 The name [Formation](https://www.etymonline.com/word/formation) expresses both the *form* embodied by the user interface, and the process by which user interaction *forms* the desired outcome of the application.
 The layout of the document is also composed of a *formation* of components.

-Formation adheres to the Unimpeded Design System, where users do not have to wait for animations to complete, or for the app to finishing changing modes in order to proceed with their task.
+Formation adheres to the Unimpeded Design System philosophy, where users do not have to wait for animations to complete, or for the app to finishing changing modes in order to proceed with their task.
+The user is only limited physically by their reaction time.